-The Hang Gliders – Mt.
+Did you know that Mt.
 Ascutney is one of the top hang gliding destinations in New England?
 And that even if you’re not a daredevil, you can watch them take off and glide through the air?
 There’s a hang-glider launch on the west and south peaks and you can easily access both from the summit parking lot.
 I imagine it’s pretty thrilling to ride the thermals, but for me, it was enough to watch the hang gliders soaring across the clear blue sky.
 We didn’t get to witness a launch while we were there, but we’ve heard that it’s a pretty common occurrence on just about every nice day.

 Tips for Visiting Mt.
 Ascutney State Park and the Surrounding Area